We’re on the way to improving the health, wellbeing and chances of a better life for everyone in this city.

 - feeling able to look after our own and others’ health;

 - building on strong points already there in our varied, vibrant communities to stay fit, happy and connected;

 - accepting the direct links between our health and good jobs, living standards and the chances of a good life for ourselves, our families and the whole city; and

 - breaking the false divides between mental and physical health.

 Manchester people have worse health and more deprivation, in general, than England’s average.
 Heart problems, cancer and breathing diseases are the three main killers.

 Our population is growing, especially around the city centre, to an estimated 78,000 (13%) more people by 2027.
 Our population is ageing too, but less than other areas.

 We must gear up to meet the needs of increasing numbers of school age children, young adults in their 30s, and in particular, people reaching retirement age.
-Figures behind our need for change
+Here are some figures behind our need for change.

 There’s lots to be proud of in Manchester’s health services and staff: our 90 GP practices, three major hospitals, a mental health trust, citywide social care services, a range of health improvement services and many voluntary and community organisations.

 Although there’s lots to be proud of, some things must change.
-See what needs to change
+Learn more about what needs to change